sundeepnarang/redis-rpc/README.md

 # redis-rpc
 A module to write microservices with Node.js
-Absracts remote procedure call from one node server to other using redis pub/sub.
+Abstracts remote procedure call from one node server to other using redis pub/sub.

 #Before You Begin